 It never expires.
 The lessons will be at your disposal forever.

 Become UX Designer: don’t stop learning

 As in all areas involving the digital world, UX design evolves and changes over time.
-If you want to become UX Desigener you will have to stay competitive on the market and improve your skills, following news, trends and online communities.
+If you want to become UX Designer you will have to stay competitive in the market and improve your skills, by the following news, trends, and online communities.

-In particular, UX communities are an excellent space to interact with professionals in the sector and the virtual place to establish important collaborations, or to receive feedback on your work.
+In particular, UX communities are an excellent space to interact with professionals in the sector and a virtual place to establish important collaborations or to receive feedback on your work.
 Furthermore, communities are very useful for finding inspiration and stimulating creativity.

 Become UX designer: Conclusions